-In this guide we are going to take a look at how to get your finances in shape 💪 for the new year 🎉🙌.
+In this guide we are going to take a look at how to get your finances in shape for 2022.

 If you find this useful please share it with your friends and family.

 Making a budget and sticking to it as closely as you can is always the first step to get your finances on track.

 A simple budget is a list of your expenses (your rent/mortgage, utilities, food etc) vs your income (wages and any extra income).

 Track your expenses as closely as possible to make sure you are including everything – there are lots of different apps out there to help.

 Once you have worked out your initial budget you can do a few things.
 You can figure out your disposable income by deducting your total expenses from your total income, to find the amount of money you have left to save or spend every month once you have budgeted for everything.

 From here you can also start to figure out where you can be more lean, where you can reduce your outgoings.

 Discretionary costs are a lot easier to reduce than your fixed costs, things like eating out and other luxuries.

 Reducing your fixed costs and recurring payments such as rent, council tax or mortgage payments can be harder, but you may be able to find some savings by cutting out expensive services or finding alternative utility providers.